How to identify the implications of genetic disorders

 Ehlers-Danlos syndromes:

-Signs and symptoms: hyperextensible skin; hypermobile joint; fragile skin vulnerable to trauma; hyperextensible thumb; diaphragmatic hernia; rupture of large arteries and colon; cornea and retinal detachment; kyphoscoliosis.
+Signs and symptoms: hyperextensible skin; hypermobile joint, fragile skin vulnerable to trauma, hyperextensible thumb, diaphragmatic hernia (CLASSICAL TYPE); rupture of large arteries and colon (VASCULAR TYPE); cornea rupture, retinal detachment, & congenital scoliosis (KYPHOSCOLIOSIS TYPE);

 Tay Sachs disease:

-Signs and symptoms: motor incoordination; reduction in alertness; motor and mental deterioration; muscular flaccidity; cheery-red spot of eye macula; blindness.
+Signs and symptoms: motor incoordination; reduction in alertness; motor incordination; motor and mental deterioration; muscular flaccidity; cheery-red spot in eye macula; blindness.

 Niemann-Pick disease (Type A & B):